sekimataki/sekimataki/README.md

 - 👋 Hi, I’m @sekimataki
 - 👀 I’m interested in design, technology and traveling.
-- 🌱 I’m currently learning javaScript and Cinema 4D.
+- 🌱 I’m currently learning C and Python.
 - 💞️ I’m looking to collaborate on design x engineering projects.
-- 📫 How to reach me: xisangyu@gmail.com

 <!---
 sekimataki/sekimataki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.